OmarZOS/data-transformation-reverse-proxy/README.md

 >---
 >**NOTES:**
->- This component's internal flow is dependent on the existence of a container holding rabbit-mq broker.
+>- This component's internal flow is dependent on the existence of a container running rabbit-mq broker.
 >---